 After careful evaluation an orthopaedic surgeon, will recommend the appropriate type of shoulder replacement for you.

-Visit Shoulder Replacement for more information.
+Visit shoulder replacement for more information.

-Shoulder replacement surgery may be an appropriate treatment for you if you have painful, limited arm and shoulder movement that makes you unable to perform everyday tasks comfortably or sleep well at night.
+Shoulder replacement surgery may be an appropriate treatment option for you if you have painful, limited arm and shoulder movement that makes you unable to perform everyday tasks comfortably or sleep well at night.
 Patients have usually had x-ray or MRI tests showing arthritis or other chronic problems, and find they are not getting the pain relief they need from medication, injections or physical therapy.
 Shoulder replacement may also be indicated for people who have suffered from shoulder fractures, or when the muscles that aid the shoulder’s movement (the rotator cuff) are torn or severely damaged.
 An orthopaedic surgeon who specializes in shoulder surgery can best evaluate your condition and determine if a shoulder replacement is right for you.

 Shoulder replacement surgery is performed in the hospital or surgical center by an experienced, specialized surgical team.
 The procedure generally takes 1-3 hours, although this can vary depending on the circumstances.
 An incision about 4-8 inches long is made in the front of the shoulder, and the ball (humeral head) is removed and the remaining bone is prepared to receive the implant.
 The new metal stem or nucleus is then inserted into the bone and a rounded metal head is attached.
 The socket (glenoid) is then smoothed and prepared, and the new plastic socket component is attached securely into place.
 The new ball and socket are joined together, and the incision is closed.

-Visit What to Expect for more information.
+Visit what to expect for more information.

 Your orthopaedic surgeon will advise you on where your shoulder replacement will be performed, which might be determined by your health insurance provider.